+where $f_k > 0$ is the average \emph{magnitude} of the molecular forces in cell $k$ and $N_k > 0$ is the corresponding number of molecules.
+This condition expresses a peculiar, and possibly unphysical, condition in that, up to a numerical factor which is unity for the homogeneous fluid, the average change in magnitude of the molecular forces in all other cells should always exactly cancel the corresponding change in the cell where a molecule is added.
+Of course, for the homogeneous fluid, all derivatives in eq.~(\ref{eq:cond-force}) vanish and the equation is satisfied trivially.
+Seeing as any interesting spatial resolution is predicated on the fluid being inhomogeneous around a solute, we shall not pay further attention to this case.

-Let us for simplicity examine this equation in the special case of a system that is divided into two grid cells that together contain all of the molecules in the system.
-With this simplification, and the chain rule for derivatives, eq.~(\ref{eq:cond}) may then be cast as
+Let us out of simplicity examine this equation in the special case of a system that is divided into two grid cells that together contain all of the molecules in the system.
+Eq.~(\ref{eq:cond-force}) may then be cast as